AI vs. Human Paintings? Deciphering Public Interactions and Perceptions towards AI-Generated Paintings on TikTok: Conclusion

 \section{Conclusion}

 Because of TikTok's huge user groups and development speed far exceeding that of other platforms such as Facebook and Twitter, people's interactions and perceptions towards AIGP on the TikTok platform can reflect a social phenomenon to a certain extent.
 Therefore, this paper investigates the user engagement and emotional tendency of comments on AIGP on social media based on the TikTok platform and compares it with human drawings.
 Finally, it is concluded that people are more willing to interact with the content of human paintings on social media and have higher positivity towards their comments.
 We also considered the potential moderating role of the IAQ in human-AIGP interactions, and the results did not support this hypothesis.
-Finally, seven main themes derived from the topic modeling, including looks too real, ambivalence, etc., indicated why some people still have negative perceptions towards AIGP.
+Finally, seven main themes derived from the topic modeling, including hyperrealistic qual- ity, ambivalent reactions, perceived theft of art, etc., indicated why some people still have negative perceptions towards AIGP.